HypeCheck

 What the Science Says

-Maltase is a digestive enzyme naturally produced in the small intestine that breaks down maltose (malt sugar) and certain starches into glucose for absorption.
-In the body, it is part of the maltase-glucoamylase complex, which plays a role in carbohydrate digestion after meals.
-The provided research primarily examines maltase as a target for inhibition in blood sugar management, or measures its activity in animal gut studies — not as a standalone supplement for healthy adults.
+Maltase is a digestive enzyme naturally produced in the small intestine that breaks down maltose (malt sugar) into glucose for absorption.
+It is part of the maltase-glucoamylase enzyme complex involved in carbohydrate digestion.
+The provided research does not include clinical trials testing maltase as a standalone supplement in humans, so its effects when taken as a supplement are not well established by the available evidence.

 What It Doesn't Do